 Urban forest managers must be able to clearly identify where specific goals or targets have been met and when adaptations to management approaches may be necessary.
-To address this need, Putting Down Roots for the Future includes a target setting and performance assessment framework in the form of 29 Criteria and Indicators.
+To address this need, Putting Down Roots for the Future includes a target setting and performance assessment framework in the form of 30 Criteria and Indicators (C&I).

-A Criteria and Indicators-based review was undertaken at the outset of the UFMP development process to examine the current status of the City's urban forest management program as a whole and to identify areas where improvement was necessary.
-The Criteria and Indicators are outlined in detail in Appendix 2 - Criteria and Indicators baseline assessment, along with the findings of the primary assessment.
+A Criteria and Indicators-based review was undertaken at the outset of the UFMP development process to examine the current status of the City's urban forest management program and to identify areas where improvement was necessary.
+The Criteria and Indicators are outlined in detail in Appendix 2, along with the findings of the baseline assessment.
 Criteria are also referenced throughout the Plan in sections corresponding to those specific Criteria.

 This same assessment framework will be the primary tool used to assess the status of Ottawa's urban forest and urban forest management program through the implementation of the UFMP over its 20-year planning horizon.
-As outlined in the Plan framework (Section 2.2), such a review should be undertaken every four years during the formal Plan review process, although for some Criteria reassessment every five years may not be feasible.
-Using the Criteria and Indicators approach to monitoring will enable comparison between the baseline status of each criterion at the outset of the Plan to its status during the review period, and will facilitate goal-setting, resource allocation planning and progress tracking.
+As outlined in the Plan framework (Section2.2), such a review should be undertaken every four years during the formal Plan review process, although the reassessment of some Criteria every four years may not be feasible due to resource requirements or complexity.
+The review process will also consider the addition of new Criteria if necessary to better reflect Ottawa-specific challenges and opportunities.
+However, Indicators used in the initial baseline assessment will be carried forward in future reviews to maintain a consistent approach to assessing the urban forest and its management.
+The Criteria and Indicators approach will enable comparison between the baseline ratings of each criterion at the outset of the Plan to the ratings during the review period, and will facilitate progress tracking, goal-setting, and resource allocation planning.
 This will result in an increased likelihood of achieving successful outcomes and will facilitate active adaptive management, as outlined in Section 2.3.1.

-One of the strategic objectives of the Plan is to achieve an Indicator ranking of Good or Optimal for each of the 29 Criteria during the Plan's 20-year horizon, and doing so will demonstrate urban forest management program success and progress towards achieving urban forest sustainability.
+One of the strategic objectives of the Plan is to achieve an Indicator ranking of Good or Optimal for each of the 30 Criteria within the Plan's 20-year horizon, and doing so will demonstrate urban forest management program success and progress towards achieving urban forest sustainability.
+Figure 7 shows the ratings from the 2017 baseline assessment of the Criteria & Indicators for Ottawa.
+The figure should be read in combination with the detailed descriptions of each Criterion in Appendix 2.
+The Criteria numbers are indicated around the outside of the circle (e.g. V1, V2, etc.) and the green fill indicates the current Indicator rating.
+Ideally, each Criterion will have achieved an Optimal rating by 2037, making the outer section of the circle entirely green.